 Trustee at Large

 Board meetings are always open to observers.
-You will remain muted during the meeting.
+You will be asked not to make comments, please observe only.

-Use this link to REGISTER to observe a Board meeting over Zoom.
+Use this link to REGISTER to observe a Board meeting.

 To attend and also address the Board on a governance topic, you can send a request to the UUAA Presidentat least 1 week in advance of the meeting.
 Please provide the topic you wish to speak about.
 You will have up to 5 minutes to address the Board.
 The Board will usually not respond to the issue you present at the meeting, but will listen and give the issue consideration at a future meeting.